apache/nuttx/configs/max32660-evsys/README.txt

     the Tx output.
   2018-11-28:  Found that the WFI instruction in the IDLE loop was causing
     instability.
 System ran OK until it was in IDLE then it became unstable.
 Commenting out the WIF restores stability.
+The port does now run safely from FLASH although with some missing UART interrupts.
     Also fixed the on-board LED which now currently reflects the state.

 Serial Console
 ==============